avoajaugochukwu/techwizerd.com/content/posts/how-to-build-a-podcast-player-with-react-js,-tailwind-css-and-apple-podcast-api.md

 ### What you will learn

-This tutorial we would teach you:
+In this tutorial you will learn:

-1. API calls with axios
+1. API calls with Axios
 2. Debounce
 3. React Hooks
 4. Responsive web design with Tailwind CSS
 5. Reusable React component
-6. Using 'read more' button to hide/show text
+6. Using the 'read more' button to hide/show text
 7. Using JavaScript Audio API to play sounds in the browser
 8. Apple API
 9. Infinite scroll, for lazy loading
 10. App layout with a fixed sidebar that does not change between renders, improving performance
-11. Postman - Calling Apple API from the browser downloads a file that is hard to analyse, but postman has a "JSON" feature
+11. Postman - Calling Apple API from the browser downloads a file that is hard to analyze, but postman has a "JSON" feature
 12. Reverse Proxy to prevent CORS Error
-13. Optimization of the App
-14. React-Redux
+13. React-Redux